richtluk/lukasrichtercz/docs/guideline.md

 - `Add README.md`
 - `Add pre-commit`

+**Tip:** Before you get confident with `git rebase` rather backup your repository before any changes.
 **Tip:** If you need to pull `master` branch into your branch do a rebase:
 ```bash
 git pull origin master --rebase